-We must continue to meet the challenges ahead with foresight, leadership, sound science, and a deep commitment to making tangible progress.
-In California, the OPC is positioned to play the critical role of strategically deploying state assets, coordinating across sectors, and productively engaging the state's extraordinary scientific community.
+We must continue to meet The challenges ahead must be met with foresight, leadership, sound science, and a deep commitment to making tangible progress.
+In California, the OPC is positioned to play the critical role of strategically deploying the state's assets, coordinating across sectors, and productively engaging the state's extraordinary scientific community.
 California's leadership in ocean management is a model for other states, the nation, and the world.

-This plan was developed through a consultative and collaborative process involving the Ocean Protection Council members, the OPC Steering Committee, the OPC Science Advisory Team (OPC-SAT), relevant state and federal agencies, tribes and tribal communities, stakeholders, and the interested public.
+OPC Science Advisory Team (OPC-SAT), relevant state and federal agencies, tribes and tribal communities, stakeholders, and the interested public.
 Public input was invited through three public workshops as well as two formal public comment periods.
-The OPC formally adopted this strategic plan on February 17, 2012.
+The OPC formally adopted this strategic plan [date].
 In undertaking this strategic plan, the OPC intends to work in close partnership with the many state agencies that manage ocean and coastal resources as well as its federal, tribal, academic, nongovernmental, and private sector partners.

 The goals, objectives, and actions outlined in this document are designed to reflect the state of California's priorities and interests.
-They also are consistent with the National Ocean Policy adopted by President Obama in his July 2010 Executive Order No. 14547 and the Final Recommendations of the Interagency Ocean Policy Task Force.2
+They also are consistent with the National Ocean Policy adopted by President Obama in his July 2010 Executive Order No. 14547 and the Final Recommendations of the Interagency Ocean Policy Task Force.